goodmami/gtest/README.md

 PATH=/opt/ace-0.9.18pre1:/opt/art-0.1.7:"$PATH"
 ```

-Also download pyDelphin and put it on `PYTHONPATH`.
+Also download pyDelphin (and install its dependencies, such as the Python3 version of networkx) and put it on `PYTHONPATH`.
 E.g. if pyDelphin is downloaded to `~/pydelphin`, then add this to your `.bashrc`:

 ```bash
 PYTHONPATH=~/pydelphin:"$PYTHONPATH"